russellballestrini/russell.ballestrini.net/content/2012-12-12-tips-for-getting-pull-requests-approved.rst

 ================================================

 Try to mimic the maintainers.
 Follow the coding style and project layout even if it seems wrong.
-This is not your playground yet.
+This is not your playground... yet.
 Before you commit, review the VCS logs to learn how verbose or terse your commit messages should be.
 When in Rome do as the romans do.
 This silly game of follow the leader reduces friction of an outsider committing to the